List of JoJo's Bizarre Adventure characters: Part 2: Battle Tendency

 Caesar Zeppeli (died 1939) is a suave ladies' man and the grandson of Will A. Zeppeli.
 He is rather cool and collected, especially compared to Joseph, with whom he is grudgingly paired to fight the Pillar Men.
 But over time, Joseph starts to grow on him so much that he is able to understand his strange thought patterns and they form an unbeatable duo.
 He infuses the Hamon into soap bubbles he creates with his specially-made gloves.
 He dies fighting against Wamuu, but is able to transport his remaining Hamon for Joseph just like his grandfather did for Jonathan.

+In Japanese, he is voiced by Takuya Satō.
+In English, he is voiced by Bryce Papenbrook.